laurelcrelia/data-structures-lab/README.md

-# data-structures-lab
+# Maze generator
-Maze generating project in Python.

 Project for Data Structures Lab course at the University of Helsinki.